DzonnyDZ/regexc/README.md

 ### Arguments
 * ``/assembly name`` provides name of the assembly
 * ``/ver`` assembly version
 * ``/nop`` when specified assembly is generated but no post-processing is done.
-I.e. properties for named capture groups are not gonna be ceated.
+I.e. properties for named capture groups are not gonna be created.
+* ``/obj path`` path to a directory to be used as temporary directory for storing files during compilation.
+The directory does not have to exists.
+* ``/out path`` path to a files where to store the resulting assembly (DLL) to.
+If not specified output file is created in current directory.

 ## Syntax of regex files
 * Each file can contain one or more regexes